 I stumbled across this accidentally, quite interesting.
-I did not know that Microsoft software source code was leakied.
+I did not know that Microsoft software source code was leaked.
 Personally, I am not interested in doing anything with it as a for many years 100% Linux user but, I put it here as an interesting artifact of software history.
+Apparently it was leaked on 4chan, no surprise there.

 Info from the torrent page